Life in the Adelaide Gaol

 Read about a 1939 visit to the Adelaide Gaol

-Waste Disposal Units
+Waste Disposal and Sanitation Challenges

 Disposal of night waste was quite advanced during the Gaol’s early days considering Adelaide’s sewage system was introduced in 1881 (water was 1861).
 Prisoners dug trenches out the back among the olive groves where they buried the Gaol and Adelaide’s ‘night soil’.